pbprasad99/algorithmic_pareto/docs/blog/posts/twoscomplement_unpublished.md

 * If both numbers are positive and you get a negative result.

-* If both numbers ar negative and you get a positive result.
+* If both numbers are negative and you get a positive result.

 [Ref 1]